Have you ever seen those stunning pictures of black Maine Coon cats on social media and wanted to learn more about them?

-Maine Coon cats in silver and gold are quite rare.
+Maine Coon cat colors come in silver and gold are quite rare.
 There are specific shades of orange that are hard to find in Maine coon cats.
 Solid orange is also not so common.

 Black Maine Coon cats are majestic creatures that seem to exude mystery and fierceness in them due to their physical characteristics.